Am I Bondable? Why Being Bondable is Important to Your Job Application

 - Work in the vulnerable sector, such as taxi drivers, teachers, daycare workers, nurses, and coaches

 - Jobs that involve sensitive client information, such as customers’ credit cards or banking details

 The word “bond” can have many meanings.
-In the criminal sense, a bond is a sum of money paid to guarantee a person’s appearance in court – example, “the prisoner was released on a $10,000 bond.”
-But in employment terms, a bond is a form of insurance that protects an employer from loss resulting from a fraudulent or dishonest act by an employee.
+In the criminal sense, a bond is a sum of money paid to guarantee a person’s appearance in court – for example, “the prisoner was released on a $10,000 bond.”
+But in employment terms, a bond is a form of insurance that protects an employer from loss resulting from an employee’s fraudulent or dishonest act.
 As a potential employee, your ability to be insured by your new employer (and at a reasonable cost) is what makes you bondable.